Kengo Nakamura: Final successes and retirement (2017–2020)

 At the beginning of the 2017 season, Nakamura gave up the captain's armband, with striker Yu Kobayashi chosen as his replacement.
 He would however remain a pivotal part of the squad with 6 goals and 12 assists throughout the season.
 Nakamura's efforts were finally rewarded at the end of the 2017 season, when, after 11 years of trying and three runner-up medals, Frontale won the J1 League for the first time in club history, finally beating longtime title rivals Kashima Antlers on goal difference on the final day of the season.
 Frontale would become back to back champions the following year, with Nakamura once again featuring heavily with six goals and six assists.
 The 2019 season would see him sidelined with two separate injuries, however, he was present for both the Japanese Super Cup and J League Cup finals, scoring a penalty in the latter as Frontale did the domestic double and won both.

 Shortly after Frontale won the J League Cup, Nakamura announced he would require knee surgery, which he underwent successfully in November, after which he would require seven months of rehabilitation.
 Nakamura made his return on 29 August 2020, scoring as Frontale defeated Shimizu S-Pulse in a 5–0 victory.
 On 31 October, his 40th birthday, he scored the winning goal as Frontale extended their unbeaten run to defeat F.C.
 Tokyo 2–1.
 A day later, Nakamura announced his intention to retire from the professional game at the end of the season.
 After winning one more J1 League trophy with Frontale, Nakamura's retirement ceremony was held on 21 December 2020.
 He remained with Frontale after retirement, and currently works as the club's relations organiser while also occasionally pitching in as a member of the coaching staff.

+Coaching career

+In April 2024, while completing his Japan Football Association Class S coaching licence, the highest level of coaching in Japan, he joined Canadian Premier League club Pacific FC as a visiting coach until 5 May.